-- O How important has previous work conducted at the center been for the advancement of thought and knowledge in the humanities? - o How are the areas in which fellowships will be given related to the center's resources and to the advancement of research in the discipline or disciplines involved? - o How effective are the direction and administration of the fellowship program?
-How effective is the publicity for the competition for fellowships?
+- o How important has previous work conducted at the center been for the advancement of thought and knowledge in the humanities? - How are the areas in which fellowships will be given related to the center's resources and to the advancement of research in the discipline or disciplines involved? - o How effective are the direction and administration of the fellowship program, including the announcement of the competition for fellowships?
 How expert and equitable is the process of selecting the fellows? - o What is the overall quality of the center's past and present fellows? - o What are the quality and scope of the resources, facilities, and services available to the fellows for their work? - o In what ways will the arrangements at the center promote collegial exchange?